sunflowerdeath/shadowform/packages/docs/src/api/withShowError.md

   <br/>
   Type: `function`

-  Call this function when field ?? focus.
+  Component need to call this function when field gets focus.

 - **onBlur**
   <br/>
   Type: `function`

-  Call this function when field ?? focus.
+  Component need to call this function when field loses focus.

 - **isFocused**
   <br/>